punktiert/Generative-Matter-V3/README.md

 See [`LICENSE`](LICENSE) for the full legal code, and [SCHEMA.md](SCHEMA.md) for how to attribute.
 For commercial licensing, contact the author.

----

-## Credits

-Conceived and directed by **Daniel Koehler**.
-The pipeline was run by AI systems:

-- **GNoME** (Google DeepMind) — discovery of the underlying stable crystal structures.
-- **GPT-4o / GPT-4o-mini** (OpenAI) — the first architectural filtering and synthesis-recipe drafting.
-- **Claude** (Anthropic, Opus 4.8 + Sonnet, via Claude Code) — re-scoring, architectural
-  filtering, recipe rewriting, and the assembly of this dataset.

 The project began in 2023 in the *Architecture Computation* seminar; **Catherine Graubard** deepened it in her master's thesis and co-authored the founding ACADIA paper.
 With thanks to the GNoME team at Google DeepMind for releasing the corpus on which all of this stands.